coq/coq/doc/sphinx/language/core/sections.rst

 following table:

 * a cross (❌) marks an unsupported attribute (compilation error);
-* "not available" means that the command has no effect outside the section it was entered;
+* “not available” means that the command has no effect outside the section it was entered;
-* "available" means that the effect of the command persists outside the section.
+* “available” means that the effects of the command persists outside the section.
+* For :cmd:`Definition` (and :cmd:`Lemma`, ...), :cmd:`Canonical Structure`,
+  :cmd:`Coercion` and :cmd:`Set` (and :cmd:`Unset`), some locality attributes
+  will be passed on to the :cmd:`Module` containing the current :cmd:`Section`, see the associated footnotes.

 A similar table for :cmd:`Module` can be found :ref:`here <visibility-attributes-modules>`.